richgel999/random_pngs/README.md

 # random_pngs
 A collection of 2,943 random PNG test files for validation and fuzzing purposes, generating with [lodepng](https://lodev.org/lodepng/).
 Please note that lodepng's PNG encoder is highly aggressive about optimizing the colortype/bpp/used PNG features used for encoding, so the colortype/bpp/etc. in the filename only indicates the options the generation code passed into lodepng.
-(I'll be fixing this eventually.)
+Also, the TRNS chunk isn't always used when it's indicated in the filename.
+I'm working on fixing this.

 The filename format is: